OpenBfS/UncertRadio/docs/doc_files/special_methods/short-lived_nuclide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first step for invoking the specaial procedure for short half-lives is to select under the :doc:`/first_steps/TABS/Values_Uncertainties` the distribution type “\ **Binom+Poiss**\ “ for the gross counts number symbol.
+The first step for invoking the specaial procedure for short half-lives is to select under the :ref:`tab “values, uncertainties”` the distribution type “\ **Binom+Poiss**\ “ for the gross counts number symbol.

 Thereafter, four further parameters are to be selected: